‘Re-enchanting the familiar and the functional’ — Les Lalanne

-After the space-age monochrome modernism of the 1960s, the 1970s ushered in a renewed interest in nature and the organic — exemplified by the works of François-Xavier and Claude Lalanne.
+After the space-age monochrome modernism of the 1960s, the 1970s ushered in a renewed interest in nature and the organic — exemplified by the works of François-Xavier (1927-2008) and Claude Lalanne (1924-2019).

 François-Xavier’s first private commission was a sculptural bar for the home of fashion designer Yves Saint Laurent and his partner Pierre Bergé.
-It was sold in the legendary auction of the couple’s collection at Christie’s in 2009 for €2,753,000, more than 15 times its low estimate.
-The couturier also worked with Claude Lalanne, whose gilt metal castings from the body of supermodel Verushka were incorporated into his Empreintes collection of 1969.
+It was offered in the legendary auction of the couple’s collection at Christie’s in 2009, and sold for €2,753,000, more than 15 times its low estimate.
+Saint Laurent particularly enjoyed lounging on his Lalanne sheep in his garden.

 In 1976 the singer Serge Gainsbourg named an album after Claude Lalanne’s sculpture L’Homme à Tête de Chou, or ‘The Man with the Head of a Cabbage’, and placed it on the front cover of the LP.

 When he first moved to Paris François-Xavier got a job as a guard at the Louvre, where he spent hours studying the collection of Egyptian artefacts.
 From baboons and cats, to rhinoceroses and hippopotami, the influence of this time is evident throughout his sculptural work.

 ‘I thought that it would be funny to invade that big living room with a flock of sheep,’ François-Xavier once explained.
 ‘It is, after all, easier to have a sculpture in an apartment than to have a real sheep.
 And, it’s even better if you can sit on it.’